-Our mission is to affirm and protect the inherent dignity of each person as a beloved child of God by
+Our mission is to affirm and protect the inherent dignity of each person as a beloved child of God through the following means:

 - Educating parishioners on Catholic social teaching.